 Modern Names

-Short, punchy names like Kai, Mila, and Arlo have dominated recent charts.
-These names cross language barriers easily and tend to age well, just as fitting on a toddler as on a CEO.
+Short, punchy names like Kai, Mila, and Arlo have become very popular lately.
+These names usually cross language barriers easily and tend to age well — they sound just as natural on a five-year-old as they would on a thirty-year-old professional.
+So don't be shocked if your kid ends up being one of three Kai's in their class.

 Classic Names